 Junk debt buyers purchase credit card debt for pennies on the dollar.
 From there, they have to find a way to collect on that debt.
 Junk debt buyers use various methods to get consumers to make payments on their debt, and these methods are not always ethical or legal.

 Junk debt buyers often purchase debt that is past the statute of limitations, which means that legally, the debt no longer has to be repaid.
 But if they can convince the borrower to make even a small payment, the statute of limitations restarts, and they can sue to collect on the debt.
-More than 90% of cases are won by default judgment because the defendant doesn’t appear in court.
+More than 90% of debt buyer lawsuits are won by default judgment because the defendant doesn’t appear in court.

 Junk Debt Buyers vs. Debt Collectors